dglazier/brufit/README.md

 Once you have found weights you can perform the weighted fit from FitWithEventsPDF.ipynb

 You can also try using simulated data to give your sPlot Signal shape in sPlotWithSimulatedPDF.ipynb.
 And then try these weights in FitWithEventsPDF

+Finally you can try splitting the Fit into Eg bins, running seperately on PROOF then plotting the result parameters as a function of Eg with FitWithComponentsPDFAndSplitBins.ipynb.

 A faster more optimised method using RooComponentsPDF is given in FitWithComponentsPDF.ipynb